jaeschrich/Spark/README.md

 ## Wait...
 What licensing do I have to deal with?

 None!
-Spark.js is public domain!
-Just pop it in your project and get going!
+Spark.js is public domain.
+Just pop it in your project and get going.

+## Where can I learn more?
+All information not covered here is in the [wiki](https://github.com/PyScripter255/Spark/wiki).